apache/flink/docs/apis/programming_guide.md

 Once you have a DataSet you can apply transformations to create a new DataSet which you can then write to a file, transform again, or combine with other DataSets.
-You apply transformations by calling methods on DataSet with your own custom transformation function.
+You apply transformations by calling methods on DataSet with your own custom transformation functions.
 For example, a map transformation looks like this:

 {% highlight java %}